NP-Robotics/disinfection-robot/README.md

 This project is developed on an Nvidia Xavier AGX with JetPack 4.5, CUDA 10.2, and Ubuntu 18.04.

-It is also deployed on an Intel NUC running Ubuntu 18.04
+It is also deployed on an Intel NUC running Ubuntu 18.04.
+In the prototype clinic robot, startup services are already created to automatically run all the necessary commands in the backend and open up the browser to the webpage.

 ### Set up the project...